FTN-Dev/Learn-Python-Jail/MerdekaSiber_pyjail/iceberg/3rd_lv_theSurface/lite_ban/README.md

 <img src='img/vars_in_vars.png'>

 Finally we get the shell.
 But dont forget about letters LITE ban, so we should change it to another form, i choose to change it using hex string.
-And im using helper to easlyget the hex in <a href='tohex.py'>this</a>
+And im using helper to easlyget the hex in <a href='tohex.py'>this</a>.

 <img src='img/lastformpayload.png'>

+btw, u can use another way, like using __input()__, or __chr()__, but it must be long payload yea.